David Baszucki: Roblox

 Baszucki owns a roughly 13% stake in the Roblox Corporation, the company that owns Roblox, a stake estimated to be worth around $470 million as of 2020.
 He said he would donate any future compensation he earns from Roblox's listing on the New York Stock Exchange for philanthropic purposes.
 In December 2021, a New York Times investigation alleged that he and his relatives used a tax break intended for small business investors in order to legally avoid tens of millions of dollars in capital gains taxes.
 According to Business Insider, Baszucki was the seventh-highest-paid CEO in 2021, making $232.8 million.

 In March 2025, he said in response to concerns over child safety on Roblox, "if you're not comfortable, don't let your kids be on Roblox".
 He stated in July 2025 that Roblox could serve as an effective online dating platform and that it could help lonely people meet in real life.
 The video game magazine PC Gamer described these statements as "tone-deaf".
 Following the banning of predator hunter Schlep from Roblox on August 9, 2025, a Change.org petition calling for the resignation of Baszucki reached over 100,000 signatures.

 Other activities

-In March 2021, after Roblox's listing on the New York Stock Exchange, Baszucki and his wife launched the Baszucki Group, a philanthropic organisation, and started the Baszucki Brain Research Fund to provide grants to bipolar research programs.
+In March 2021, after Roblox's listing on the New York Stock Exchange, Baszucki and his wife launched the Baszucki Group, a philanthropic organization, and started the Baszucki Brain Research Fund to provide grants to bipolar research programs.
 In December 2021, the University of California, San Francisco launched the Baszucki Lymphoma Therapeutics Initiative, with $6 million in donations from Baszucki over five years, to increase the effectiveness and availability of chimeric antigen receptor T-cell therapy for lymphoma patients.
 In September 2022, Baszucki, Google cofounder Sergey Brin, and Keystone Capital chairman Kent Dauten donated a combined $150 million toward bipolar disorder research and treatment.
+In December 2025, The New York Times reported that Baszucki donated at least $2.5 million to the construction of the White House State Ballroom.